SayadPervez/py-me/README.md

 - [Clone this Repository](#clone-this-repository-)
 ---
 ## Abstract :
-- Py-me is a Socket.io API used to execute a Python snippet and get back the output for app-development.
+- Py-me is a Socket.io API used to execute a Python snippet and get back the output for easier software developement.
 - Py-me is secure, free and can be accessed from any language that has Socket.io Framework.
 - Py-me was built specially for static webpages hosted on free web hosting services like GitHub, Glitch and Heroku where you might have to pay for a Backend services.
 - A static website has various limitations which can be overcome using py-me.